Photo Credit: Giancarlo Mancuso via Amplifier

 - CLIMA Fund hosted a webinar series over the summer that asked “what role does philanthropy play in supporting action towards justice, collective health, and sustainability?”
 You can learn more about the topics covered here.

 Photo Credit: Eileen Jimenez via Amplifier

-The Libra grantee community is setting up rapid response funds and mutual aid strategies, collaborating in coalitions and deep partnerships, and providing critical information so community voices are heard loud and clear.
-Learn more about this stellar group of activists are doing and how to help here – we’ll be updating this regularly.
+The Libra grantee community continues to disperse rapid response funds and engage mutual aid strategies, collaborating in coalitions and deep partnerships, and providing critical information so community voices are heard loud and clear.
+Learn more about these ongoing efforts below.

 Libra’s grantees are close to the ground, and therefore, they are in the best position to provide critical funds to their communities as they see fit.
 Here are some of their relief and rapid response efforts:

 - The Center for Community Action and Environmental Justice (CCAEJ) is organizing a COVID-19 Emergency Relief Fund to make sure working class families and immigrants in our communities get what they need to stay home and stay healthy.

 - Justice for Migrant Women joined together with Hispanics In Philanthropy to raise immediate funds to help keep farmworker families safe from #COVID19 as they perform “essential” work to feed us.